ZolutionSoftware/Rezolver/doc/Rezolver.Documentation/_docfx_proj/docs/constructor-injection/member-injection.md

 With that in place, we can then test:

 [!code-csharp[Example.cs](../../../../../test/Rezolver.Tests.Examples/MemberBindingExamples.cs#example5)]

+> [!TIP]
+> You can, of course, then enable member injection for all constructor-injected types (including open generics) simply by registering
+> this behaviour as a global option, [as shown earlier in this topic](#global-option).

 Hopefully this example will inspire you to create your own custom binding behaviour :)